qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 The part of the code where this processing takes place is not difficult to understand if you have read the previous sections in this chapter.
 The first lines, however, need some additional explanation.
-They provide SEXTANTE the information it needs to turn your code into an algorithm that can be run from any of its components, like the toolbox or the graphical modeler.
+They provide the information that is needed to turn your code into an algorithm that can be run from any of the GUI components, like the toolbox or the graphical modeler.

 These lines start with a double Python comment symbol (``##``) and have the following structure